microsoft/xlang/docs/XSPEC02 - Metadata Representation.md

 - ParamList: an index into the Param table (ECMA II.22.33) containing the first in a run of Param rows associated with the method.
 Values in the Param table are as specified under methods above.

-Both MethodDef rows for the event will have an associated row in the MethodSemantics table conitaining the following information:
+Both MethodDef rows for the event will have an associated row in the MethodSemantics table containing the following information:

 - Semantics: AddOn or RemoveOn as appropriate